Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Doesn't sound like a good time to me!

-Use this gear to make sure you're comfortable and protected from the elements when it's time to cook breakfast.
+Use the gear in this hiking and camping comfort guide to make sure you're protected from the elements when it's time to cook breakfast.

 I've learned the hard way how important it is to have a shelter over the kitchen area.